How to book a campsite for every style — from parks to RVs to people’s backyards

 “Historically, there’s been 80 million Americans that camp, and we’re expecting that number to be something towards 100 million” this year, said Kevin Long, co-founder and chief executive of camping app the Dyrt.

 Those tens of millions of campers are thinking ahead, too.
-According to Dan Yates, founder and managing director of Pitchup.com, campsite, glampsite and RV-park bookings for late summer are up 98 percent compared to this time last year, and up 106 percent from this time in 2019.
+According to Dan Yates, founder and managing director of Pitchup.com, campsite, glampsite and RV-park bookings for late summer are up 98 percent compared with this time last year, and up 106 percent from this time in 2019.

 Want to get in on the outdoors yourself?
 Here are tips from industry experts on finding the perfect spot for you, no matter how you like to camp.